starandtina/starandtina.github.io/_posts/2015-01-28-essential-javascript-links.md

 * [JavaScript Training Sucks](https://medium.com/javascript-scene/javascript-training-sucks-284b53666245) 99 out of 100 JS developers lack the skills they need to fill hundreds of thousands of jobs.
 We can change that.
 * [The Two Pillars of JavaScript Part 1: Prototypal OO](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3)
 * [The Two Pillars of JavaScript Part 2: Functional Programming](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4)
-* [JavaScript Objects](http://davidwalsh.name/javascript-objects) An excellent explanation of inheritance in JavaScript by Kyle Simpson
+* [JavaScript Objects](http://davidwalsh.name/javascript-objects) An excellent explanation of inheritance in JavaScript by Kyle Simpson.
 * [Isomorphic JavaScript](http://isomorphic.net/)
 * [JavaScript Application Architecture on the Road to 2015](https://medium.com/@addyosmani/javascript-application-architecture-on-the-road-to-2015-d8125811101b) - Addy Osmani
 * [Reactive MVC and the Virtual DOM](http://futurice.com/blog/reactive-mvc-and-the-virtual-dom) Great read, even if you're not a React user.
 * [Introduction to Reactive Programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
 * [The General Theory of Reactivity](https://github.com/kriskowal/gtor) What is all this talk about reactive?
 Functional?
 Promises?
 This is the beginning of a reactive programming bible.
+* [ES6 Promises](http://blog.getify.com/promises-part-1/) This is a multi-part blog post series on the whys and hows and problems of Promises by Kyle Simpson.
-* [ES6 Generators](http://davidwalsh.name/es6-generators) A series of blog posts by Kyle Simpson
+* [ES6 Generators](http://davidwalsh.name/es6-generators) A series of blog posts by Kyle Simpson.
 * [Typed JavaScript](http://www.2ality.com/2014/10/typed-javascript.html) - Excellent post about the state of typed JavaScript by Axel Rauschmayer
 * [Taming the Asynchronous Beast with CSP in JavaScript](http://jlongster.com/Taming-the-Asynchronous-Beast-with-CSP-in-JavaScript) - James Long
 * [ES6 Modules: The Final Syntax](http://www.2ality.com/2014/09/es6-modules-final.html) by @rauschma #AMDisDead